Farnham Maltings: History

+Trimmer died in 1892, passing the Maltings on to his family who developed the riverside buildings whilst also innovating the latest malting equipment.

+Eventually after lots of hard work and expensive deals, The Maltings was saved by the community and developed into an arts and community centre for the town to enjoy.

+Location

+The Maltings is in the centre of Farnham Craft Town in Surrey.
+The building's higher points overlook the River Wey situated next to The Maltings cafe, that proceeds to run through the rest of Farnham.
+With beautiful greenery of Gostrey Meadows a two minute walk away enhancing the attraction of The Maltings location.

 Facilities

 Its buildings comprise a range of large rehearsal spaces, Great Hall, 15 artists studios, pottery, café and cellar bar.

+The Maltings offers art programmes, craft fairs and festivals for the public.

 Uses

 The Maltings' stated ambition is to encourage the most people to make the best art that they can.

 The Maltings hosts a regular programme of performance that includes folk, roots and acoustic music, blues and jazz music, cinema, stand up comedy, musical theatre and children's theatre.
 In addition it hosts a number of festivals, including festival of crafts, unravel, sugarcraft, quilting and gardening and an annual Christmas Fair.
 The Maltings also works with a number of regional theatre companies managing it as an international showcase and producing new work for new audiences.